2023 Liga de Ascenso Femenina (Perú)

-The 2023 Liga de Ascenso Femenina season, was an amateur women's football championship, developed, organized, and promoted by the Peruvian Football Federation (FPF), which granted two direct promotion spots to the 2024 Liga Femenina.
-This was the 4th edition of the Women's Copa Perú and for the second time it had a second division character, granting direct promotion to the Liga Femenina.
+The 2023 Liga de Ascenso Femenina season was an amateur women's football championship, developed, organized, and promoted by the Peruvian Football Federation (FPF), which granted two direct promotion spots to the 2024 Liga Femenina.
+This was the 4th edition of the Women's Copa Perú and for the second time it had a second-division format, granting direct promotion to the Liga Femenina.

 The Copa Perú Femenina was renamed for 2023 as the Liga de Ascenso Femenina.
 This tournament will begin in Departmental Stage I and will end in National Stage III, in the month of November 2023.
 Another change to this competition is that it will only grant 2 spots to the 2024 Liga Femenina.